iduos/CLIMATE_BOT/README.md

   GOOGLE_API_KEY=*******your api key********

-gemini-2.5-flash is recommended for classification,
+The cloud based model gemini-2.5-flash is recommended for classification, and gemini-embedding-001 for embedding.

 If you prefer local models you will need to install ollama

   https://ollama.com/download

-qwen3:30b or llama3.1 models work results less consistent.
+qwen3:30b or llama3.1 models work though results less consistent.

 ```bash
 ollama pull nomic-embed-text:latest